 What type of content can Varnish Cache serve?

-Varnish Cache works with both static and dynamic elements your website contains to ensure a faster navigation for customers on your Magento store.
+Varnish Cache works with both static and dynamic elements your website contains to ensure faster navigation for customers on your Magento store.

 Varnish Cache Installation in Magento